reimagined/resolve/docs/tutorial/lesson-2.md

 - The Init function initializes the aggregate state.
 In the example code, it creates a new empty object.
 - Projection functions build the aggregate state based on the aggregate's events.
 Each such function is associated with a particular event type.
 The function receives the previous state and an event, and returns a new state based on the input.

 In the example code, the SHOPPING_LIST_CREATED projection function adds the SHOPPING_LIST_CREATED event's timestamp to the state.
-This information can be used on the write side to figure out whether and when a shopping list has been created for the current aggregate instance (i.e., an instance identified by the current aggregate ID).
+This information can be used on the write side to find out whether and when a shopping list has been created for the current aggregate instance (i.e., an instance identified by the current aggregate ID).

 **[common/aggregates/shopping_list.commands.js:](../../examples/shopping-list-tutorial/lesson-2/common/aggregates/shopping_list.commands.js)**